Statutes and By-laws

 Article 7: Management Board Meetings

-7.1 The Management Board shall be held at least once a year.
+7.1 The Board shall be held at least once a year.

-7.2 The Management Board shall consist of one designated representative from each of the SCA countries, who must come from a member organization of the SCA in the country, and of a Secretary General/Treasurer.
+7.2 The Board shall consist of one designated representative from each of the National Members, and of a Secretary General/Treasurer.

 a constitute such committees as necessary to assist it in carrying out its functions;